-I like flowers.
-Flowers are the best.
-So I was stopped by the cover art of Rachel Ries' album Ghost of a Gardener.
-Then I was stopped by her Florence Welch-like voice and her multi-instrumental talents.
-The music is both soothing and haunting, as you would expect of death and flowers.
+Admittedly, I was first taken by the cover art of Rachel Ries' album Ghost of a Gardener, before I heard a single note.
+Then I was pulled in further by her Florence Welch-like voice and her multi-instrumental talents.
+Her music is both soothing and haunting, as you would expect of death and flowers.

 Broken English has the heavy layering of instrumentals of young Fall Out Boy, with vocals reminiscent of Rise Against.
 The combination of true punk and pop punk is a successful one, as it keeps the ear guessing and the listener engaged.

-One of the coolest things I've found coming out of North Carolina is the mixing of ambient and post-hardcore, which creates this very atmospheric, blizzard- like tunnel of sound.
-The emo/pop punk scene is strong too, as evidenced by a slew of features in AP magazine covering bands like The Hotelier (with Home Like No Place Is There) and Messenger Down
+One of the most noteworthy trends coming out of North Carolina is the mixing of ambient and post-hardcore, which creates an atmospheric, blizzard- like tunnel of sound.
+The emo/pop punk scene is strong too, as evidenced by a slew of features in Alt Press magazine covering bands like The Hotelier and Messenger Down.

 Below, find some of the top tracks from North Carolina natives: